stanley-meruo/form/contribution.md

 This are the guideline for contributing in an organization.
 Collaboration can be done using the "fork and branch" workflow, follow this steps:

-1. Go to the repo in the organization {community website}(https://github.com/Bivylightspace/community_website)
+1. Go to the repo in the organization [community website](https://github.com/Bivylightspace/community_website)

  2. To contribute, you have to fork the repo.
-But this repo will fork by the leader of the team {code repo}(https://github.com/Anniedevkiller/community_website/fork).
+But this repo will fork by the leader of the team [code repo](https://github.com/Anniedevkiller/community_website/fork).

  3. HOW WILL YOUR MEMBER COLLARBORATE?
 Well as the team leader you are to send Github collboration invitations to the people in your team and are assigned to.